brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 16 bht.md

 # Ephesians 1:16 Commentary Help Text

 ## BHT:
-Paul expresses his unwavering commitment to praying for the Ephesians, emphasizing his persistent and continuous dedication to bringing their needs before God.
-This prayerful devotion is fueled by his deep appreciation for their faith and love—a reminder that these virtues are not of their own making, but divine gifts.
-In his prayers, Paul encompasses not only gratitude but also a desire for their ongoing spiritual growth and progress.
-His example serves to inspire the Ephesians to cultivate a similar spirit of thanksgiving and intercession for one another, mirroring his care for all the churches.
+The apostle Paul, in his ceaseless prayers to God, expresses his deep gratitude for the faith and love of the Ephesians.
+These qualities were not of their own making, but rather gracious gifts bestowed upon them.
+Paul's consistent mention of them in his prayers reveals his unwavering commitment to intercede on their behalf.
+His example encourages them to cultivate a similar devotion to prayer.
+It is important to note that Paul extends this practice to all the churches, reinforcing the significance of ongoing thanksgiving and prayer for the body of Christ.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: